 - Knowledge of landlord-tenant, housing law, and the eviction process preferred;

-- Litigation experience or involvement preferred;
+- Litigation experience preferred;

 - Demonstrated commitment to serving the needs of low-income persons;